Work with prison leavers

-This work is delivered in partnership with Her Majesty’s Prison and Probation Service and a range of other providers.
+This work is delivered in partnership with HM Prison and Probation Service and a range of other providers.

 Our role is to work in collaboration with other agencies to support the wellbeing of prison leavers, using our peer-led approach to ensure clients stay engaged with support services, have a positive structure and stay motivated on their journey to rebuild their lives.